 This museum is a treasure because it has that ability to shift perceptions, says Jennifer Marshall Weydeveld, director of marketing.
 “We are proud to present spectacular wildlife paintings and sculptures that inform visitors about the region and beyond.”

 Any day of the week one can not only view art, but also engage in other special activities hosted by the museum.
 They can hear music at certain day and evening events, watch a film about conservation and other wildlife topics, participate in both adult and children’s educational programming and see how man’s hand has impacted the environment.

 As the museum moves into its third decade, the scope of its collection is broadening to include wildlife art from around the world.
 Recent acquisitions include works from Africa and New Zealand.

 See all the wondrous art the museum has inside between 9 a.m.and 5 p.m., seven days a week.
-Enjoy a unique and artful lunch experience inside or on the deck, both overlooking the National Elk refuge at Palate restaurant Tuesday through Sunday 11-3pm, or browse the gift shop.
+Enjoy a unique and artful lunch experience inside or on the deck, both overlooking the National Elk refuge at Palate restaurant Tuesday through Sunday 11-2pm.
+Then browse the gift shop!
 Admission is $14 for adults; $12 seniors (age 60 and above); $6 children ages 5 to 18; free under age 5.

 BONUS: The museum recently rolled out a new interactive National Museum of Wildlife app as well as a Sculpture Trail tour app—wildlifeart.org/app.